developmentseed/osm-seed/replication-job/README.md

 This contain is responsible for creating the delta replication files it may be set up by minute, hour, etc. Those replications files will be uploaded to a repository in AWs of Gooble Storage, depends on what you are using.

-This container must be configured through a cron job to be executed.

 ### Configuration

 In order to run this container, we should pass some environment variables